How to Be Authentic: Three Reasons to Face Your Storytelling Fears

 But if we’re telling a story, vulnerability is the juice – the thing that makes our story feel authentic.
-So when you want to tell a story that will resonate for generations, you often have to go against your normal instincts; to actively move toward feelings of pain, fear, or even embarrassment.
+So when you want to tell a story that will resonate for generations, you often have to go against your normal instincts; to actively move toward feelings of pain, fear, or even embarrassment in order to tell the truth.

 Imagine one of your heroes – perhaps an artist or athlete that you love – talking in an interview about one of their darkest and most difficult experiences.
 Maybe they grew up poor, or lost a parent at a young age, or struggled with the way their body looked in high school.